If ProTop has access to a database analysis, reports will be generated, and a list will be displayed.

 idxcompact.friendlyName.sh[bat]

 Ctrl-r also creates [PROTOPDIR]/bin/idxcompact.friendlyName.sh[bat].
 It contains a command line to compact each index that needs to be compacted.
 This script can be run manually or tweaked as you see fit and run from your scheduler.
-The script can be run at any time you have resource bandwidth as idxcompact only locks 1-3 index blocks at a time allowing for other simultaneous read/write activity on the index.
+The script can be run anytime you have resource bandwidth as idxcompact only locks 1-3 index blocks at a time, allowing for other simultaneous read/write activity on the index.

-See the ProTop File Viewer page for instructions on how to navigate in the file viewer or hit '?' to bring up a help panel. 'x' or 'q' will exit the report display and return you to the previous screen.
+NOTE: See the ProTop File Viewer (v) page for instructions on navigating in the file viewer or hit '?' to bring up a help panel; 'x' or 'q' will exit the report display and return you to the previous screen.

-The idea is to show indexes that have common components in the same order.
-In particular if many indexes all have the same leading components and just add an additional component you might be wasting a lot of storage and suffering a performance penalty updating indexes that you do not need and quite likely do not even use.
+The idxoverlap report aims to identify indexes with the same components in the same order.
+If several indexes have the same leading components and you add a new index by copying an existing definition and adding a new component, you might be wasting a lot of storage and suffering a performance penalty by updating indexes you do not need and likely do not even use.

 Index 1: